-Ghislain Girardot did a very interesting deep dive in the production of tile environments for Shardbound with Blender, World Machine, GeoGlyph and Unreal Engine 4.
+Ghislain Girardot did a very interesting deep dive in the production of tile environments for Shardbound with Blender, World Machine, GeoGlyph, Substance and Unreal Engine 4.

 Hi!
 My name is Ghislain Girardot, I come from France and I’m a self-taught freelance video-game artist.